 - Bake in the oven for 30 to 45 minutes or until the vegetables are tender, but still slightly al dente.
 They will be browned in spots.
 Use caution when checking as there may be a lot of steam.

-- Serve hot, warm, or at room temperature.
+- Drizzle with vinegar and serve hot, warm, or at room temperature.